|

 Alpha Centuri on ribbons of

 eternity.
-She was no longer picking him up, so he had to be at
+She was no longer picking him up, so he was somewhere

 50. Ireana's lab had slatted windows that bordered a